-Have you been feeding your sourdough starter and… nothing’s happening?
-Maybe it’s flat, sluggish, or smells a little off?
+Have you been feeding your sourdough starter and nothing seems to happen?
+Maybe it’s flat, sluggish, or smells a little off.
 You’re not alone!
-This happens to lots of sourdough bakers, especially in the beginning.
+Many beginner bakers face this challenge.

-In this post, I’ll walk you through how to fix a sourdough starter that isn’t rising and share simple tips to keep your starter strong, active, and ready for baking.
+The good news?
+Most weak or inactive starters can be revived with a little care and patience.
+In this post, I’ll show you how to fix a sourdough starter that isn’t rising and share simple tips to keep your starter strong, active, and ready for baking.

 Let’s save your starter—and your sourdough dreams!